mspreij/mikron/README.md

 I added some keyboard shortcuts, a few parsing rules, search, and there's many more features "planned" (hey, who knows).

 Thank you, original author, for doing the hard work, and letting me build on it.
-I hope you don't mind me re-publishing it to Github :-)
 <br>
 <br>